This advice is for people who have been told to stay at home (self-isolate) by NHS Test and Trace or the NHS COVID-19 app.

 If you get symptoms of coronavirus

-If you get any symptoms of coronavirus (a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste) while you're self-isolating:
+Get a test as soon as possible if you get any symptoms of coronavirus (a high temperature, a new, continuous cough or a loss or change to your sense of smell or taste) while you're self-isolating.

 What to do when you get your test result

-- keep self-isolating for the rest of the 14 days from when you were last in contact with the person who has coronavirus – as you could get symptoms after being tested
+- keep self-isolating for the rest of the 10 days – you could still get symptoms after being tested

 - anyone you live with can stop self-isolating if they do not have symptoms

-- self-isolate for at least 10 days from when your symptoms started – even if it means you're self-isolating for longer than 14 days
+- the 10 days restarts from the day after your symptoms started – this will mean you're self-isolating for longer than 10 days overall

 Read more about how long to self-isolate.